Speech Language Pathology - Main Campus

 - Cognitive-Communication Disorders - a wide range of communication problems that affect your ability to think effectively and efficiently

 - Dysarthria - slurred speech

-- Dysphagia - difficulty swallowing
+- Dysphagia - difficulty swallowing in children and adults

 - Verbal/Oral Apraxia - a condition that affects the ability to consistently make sounds or words following the same pattern -- not related to muscle weakness.
 The condition also involves problems with oral-motor functioning (movement of the lips, tongue, jaw and cheeks)

 - Voice disorders - Loss of voice quality, or problems with pitch, loudness and other aspects of the voice